Tres Leches Cake

 Treas Leches means 3 milks.
 This cake has a combination of sweetened condensed milk, evaporated milk and half & half.
 Some recipes call for whipping cream or whole milk instead of half & half.

 The cooled cake gets lots of holes poked in it with either a fork or a wooden skewer.
 The 3 milks get mixed together and poured over the cooled cake.
-It’s important to refrigerate the cake for 12 hours after drowning it in the milk mixture.
 It’s important to refrigerate the cake for 12 hours or overnight after pouring the milk mixture over it.

 The topping is nothing more than some freshly whipped whipping cream.
 It has some sugar and pure vanilla added for a touch of sweetness and extra flavor.
 The topping doesn’t get spread over the cake until after the cake has been refrigerated overnight.

-This is a great cake to make in the Summer!Print
+This is a great cake to make in the Spring or Summer!Print

 This popular Mexican cake is soaked in three different kinds of milk, before getting a thick layer of whipped cream spread over the top.